AllenInstitute/AllenSDK/doc_template/nwb.rst

 NWB is implemented in HDF5_.
 HDF5 files provide a hierarchical data storage that mirrors the organization of a file system.
 Just as a file system has directories and files, and HDF5 file has groups and datasets.
 The best way to understand an HDF5 (and NWB) file is to open a data file in an HDF5 browser.
 HDFView_ is the recommended browser from the makers of HDF5.

 There are HDF5 manipulation libraries for many languages and platorms.
-Matlab and python in particular have strong HDF5 support.
+MATLAB and Python in particular have strong HDF5 support.

 .. _HDF5: https://hdfgroup.org/HDF5
 .. _HDFView: https://hdfgroup.org/products/java/hdfview